-I’ve never known a great author to give more generous and useful advice about the craft of writing than Tom Robbins has over the years in these pages.
+I’ve never known a great author to be more generous with useful advice about the craft of writing than Tom Robbins.

 If you’ve yet to discover this fabulous author, Robbins has written many bestselling novels including Even Cowgirls Get the Blues, Jitterbug Perfume, Skinny Legs and All and others.

 His funny, surprising and masterful prose is lyrical and rhythmic, with a kind of musical style that disguises his underlying irony and serious intentions.